mkarneim/beanfabrics/README.md

 Project Homepage: http://www.beanfabrics.org

 ### About
-Beanfabrics is a *presentation model component framework* for building rich clients and desktop applications with Java Swing or SWT (still experimental).
+Beanfabrics is a *presentation model component framework* for building rich clients and desktop applications with Java Swing or SWT.
 The Beanfabrics framework is free and open source software.

 The term *presentation model* (PM) is the name of a pattern that was [introduced by Martin Fowler] in 2004.
 According to Fowler the PM
 > "represents the state and behavior of the presentation independently of the GUI controls used in the interface".